-What is it and how is it performed?
+What is hand arthroplasty, and how is it performed?

 At OrthoNeuro in Columbus, Ohio, our orthopedic hand surgeons are experts that understand how vital it is for you to have healthy hands.

 However, severe arthritis in the joints of your hand can often rob you of that basic function.

 A joint may be damaged because of osteoarthritis.
 The articular cartilage that normally cushions the ends of the bones wears away over time, causing pain and limiting movement.

 Rheumatoid arthritis or another type of inflammatory arthritis can also damage the joints.

-One of the most common hand joint replacement surgeries is used for patients with thumb arthritis.
-Otherwise known as basal joint arthritis.
+One of the most common hand joint replacement surgeries is used for patients with thumb arthritis, otherwise known as basal joint arthritis.

 The joint forms at the wrist where the ends of the metacarpal bone at the base of the thumb and the trapezium bone meet.
-Those with a painful thumb carpometacarpal joint may benefit from thumb arthroplasty.

 There are several surgical procedures available to treat arthritis affecting the base of the thumb joint.

-The most common procedures for thumb arthritis involves stabilizing the thumb metacarpal bone and using tissue from your tendon as a joint spacer (ligament reconstruction).
+The most common procedures for thumb arthritis involve stabilizing the thumb metacarpal bone and using tissue from your tendon as a joint spacer (ligament reconstruction).

 Other types of arthroplasties from a historical standpoint for the thumb that are not commonly performed are as follows:

-- Prosthetic implant.
-The surgeon makes an incision where the thumb meets the wrist bone and opens the joint.
+Prosthetic implant – The surgeon makes an incision where the thumb meets the wrist bone and opens the joint.
 The surgeon then clears away the damaged cartilage from either end of the bones in order to prepare for the implant.

-- Spherical Implant Surgery.
-The surgeon inserts a small ceramic ball between the ends of the bones to form a new joint.
+Spherical implant surgery – The surgeon inserts a small ceramic ball between the ends of the bones to form a new joint.
 The ends of the bones are removed to create an area for the ball to fit snugly in the joint.

 These procedures have been shown to be as successful as the current standard of care, that of an interposition arthroplasty for the thumb.

 Once surgery has finished, the thumb will be protected and placed into a splint.
 Pain medication will be required to control discomfort.

-As you begin to heal, physical therapy or occupational therapy will help you to regain motion, strength, and coordination at the CMC Joint.
+As you begin to heal, physical therapy or occupational therapy will help you to regain motion, strength, and coordination at the CMC joint.

 The procedure usually requires either general or local anesthesia.
 These medications will block any pain during the surgical procedure.

 Recovery requires a period of immobilization followed by therapy.
 The thumb will be immobilized for approximately 3 months, this can vary per physician.